-If you want to be even more innovative in your approach, you may be surprised by how creative and resourceful they are!
+If you want to be even more innovative in your approach, you can let the students participate in the decision-making process.
+You may be surprised by how creative and resourceful they are!

-6 Quote by Karine Desserre-Pezé, founder and president of C'est moi le chef!, an organization that specializes in cooking workshops for children.
+Quote by Karine Desserre-Pezé, founder and president of C'est moi le chef!, an organization that specializes in cooking workshops for children.